kevgo/observable-process/README.md

 with additional convenience methods to make working with long-running processes more convenient.
 In particular:

+- make a output string combining STDOUT and STDERR available
-- see the accumulated output (STDOUT and STDERR combined) as a string
+- provide access to the accumulated output of STDOUT, STDERR, and their combination
-- await textual output in the output (text or regular expression)
+- allow to await text or regular expressions in the output
 - await the process end
+- easier access to the process exit code
-- determine whether the process ended naturally or was manually terminated
+- easy determination whether the process ended naturally or was manually terminated

 ## Setup